 1. What if I do not receive an email confirmation with my application number?

 You will be automatically directed to this website once you have submitted your application.
 If you included an email in your application but did not receive the confirmation email, check your spam box.
 The confirmation email will come from firstname.lastname@example.org.
 If you are concerned that your application was not submitted, you may email email@example.com or call 2-1-1.
 We also recommend checking your spam box regularly for email correspondences about this program.
 Do NOT resubmit another application as this may delay your application from being processed.

 2. Should I submit a new application if I have an update to my application or I forgot to add a utility or housing request to my application?

 No, you do NOT need to submit a new application.
 If your information has changed or you need to add an additional assistance request (e.g. you submitted an application for rent but forgot to request utility assistance), you can email us at firstname.lastname@example.org or call 2-1-1.
 Please include your application number and/or your name and date of birth so we can reference your original application.

 3. Should I submit a new application if I need assistance for additional months?

 No, please do not submit another application to request additional months.
 If we have not yet processed your original application, you can work with your case worker to cover additional months that you may not have included in your original application.
 If we have already processed your first application and you need more assistance, there will be a different process for you to make this request.
 We anticipate this process being available in September 2021, but you can continue to check this website for more information or reach out to your case worker.

 4. How long will it take to process my application?

-Due to the high volume of applications received, we anticipate it may take several weeks from your initial application date before you are contacted by one of our partner agencies.
 This program is not a first come first serve program, and priority will be given to households that are or below 30% of AMI, households with pregnant women, households with occupants over the age of 62, and households with a court ordered eviction notice.
 If you do not meet one of these priority points, it may take several months for your application to be processed.
 Submitting an application does not guarantee that assistance will be provided.